orsonteodoro/gcf2/README.md

 These are my current flags.

+My current profile is hardened.

+The hardened profile comes with the following built in defaults on:

+* -D_FORTIFY_SOURCE=2 -- for buffer overflow protection
+* -fstack-protector-strong -param=ssp-buffer-size=4 -- medium buffer overflow
+							checking
+* -fstack-clash-protection  -- protect against this class of attacks when heap and stack clash with each other with a program/daemon running as root (suid)
+* -Wl,relro -Wl,now -- Full RELRO for LDFLAGS to close hole to prevent
+			arbitrary code execution of overritten GOT entry of jump address

+The hardened-clang.conf (with the equivalent above) will be added soon to affected packages in package.env since they are assumed not defaults, after inspection of the LLVM patchset and no direct way to tell if they are default on.
+To determine affected packages without hardened flags build with FEATURES=binpkg-logs and PORTAGE_LOGDIR="/var/log/emerge/build-logs" grep for clang/clang++.
+You need to manually add them since we have differing world files and USE flags.

 Compiler optimization levels
 * O3 -- enabled for only apps/libraries using cryptographic ciphers and
 hashing algorithms, 3D math and 3D game engines, computational geometry